You've just been introduced to a family – great news! Here are our top tips for making the interview a success.

 Or for a phone interview…

 - A phone interview is a bit different from a face to face meeting.
 Your voice has to do all the work!
-Normally you can let your facial expressions and body language express your emotions, but over the phone your voice has to show all your enthusiasm.
+Normally you can let your facial expressions and body language express your emotions, but over the

 Be prepared – here are some questions the family might ask you